Lisa Weil, CFP®, MBA, Principal

 I turned to a trusted friend at Frank Russell who advised some of the country’s largest corporate pension fund managers and asked, “Am I crazy?
 This doesn’t make sense!”
 He introduced me to the same analytical tools he used with corporate clients and said, “Lisa, you should do this.”
 I weighed the idea and concluded I’d probably make mistakes but -- if they were my mistakes, I’d be more likely to own them -- and learn.
 That was back in the mid to late 1990’s.

 Beginning with industry classes, I immersed myself, studying, learning the tools of the trade, reading everything I could.
 My list of trusted teachers grew to include: Burt Malkiel, Benjamin Graham, Andrew Tobias, William Bernstein, Allan Roth, Michael Lewis, Andrew Ross Sorkin, Roger Lowenstein, Daniel C. Goldie, Gordon S. Murray, Annette Thau, Nassim Nicholas Taleb, Niall Ferguson, Mike Piper, Jason Zweig, and Larry Swedroe.

 I learned an enormous amount, not only about financial planning and investments, but also about the financial services industry.
 I learned too about Sheryl Garrett, who advocated for a Fee Only hourly financial planning model and for advisors to provide competent, unbiased, objective advice.
+I was inspired.

 I decided I wanted to make a difference.

 To complete and formalize my training, I enrolled in Boston University’s Certificate Program in Financial Planning.
 I also began work as a Junior Achievement volunteer, teaching classes at Roosevelt High School.
-In November 2012, I passed the CFP Board’s rigorous two-day Certificate in Financial Planning Exam and in 2013, after due diligence searching for the right partners, founded Clarity Northwest Wealth Management, LLC.
+In November 2012, I passed the CFP Board’s rigorous two-day Certificate in Financial Planning Exam and, in 2013, I founded my firm, Clarity Northwest Wealth Management, LLC.

 My goal now is to pay it forward, to provide clients and others with the straightforward kinds of guidance and answers I once sought.